BalamuraliGopalswami/allure_report_consolidator/README.md

    If you are using mAc and have installed Python3 using HomeBrew, then you may lack permissions to run the `pip` command.
 In such cases, use this commnd to install any pip package:

    `sudo -H \usr\local\bin\pip3 install svn`

+## Using the tool
+1. Checkout the git project and run the command:
+   `python runTest.py --help`
+   ..to see the different options which could be used in the command line.